On intertwined polynomials: s4 Semiconjugacies involving iterates

 \bl \l{gop} Let $A$ be a polynomial of degree $d \geq 2$, and let $n > 1$ be an integer.
 Then there exist at most two complex numbers $\alpha$ such that all but one of the multiplicities of $A$ at the points of $A^{-1}(\alpha)$ are divisible by $n$.
 Furthermore, if there exist two such numbers, then $n = 2$ and there exist degree-one polynomials $\mu$ and $\nu$ such that $ A = \mu \circ T_d \circ \nu. $ \el

 \pr It follows easily from the Riemann--Hurwitz formula that the preimage of a set $K \subset \C$ containing $k$ elements under $A$ contains at least $(k-1)d+1$ points, with equality if and only if $K$ contains all finite critical values of $A$.
-Applying this to the case where $K$ is the set of all complex numbers satisfying the condition of the theorem, we obtain \be (k-1)d+1 \leq k\left(\tfrac{d-1}{n} + 1\right), \ee which implies that $k \leq 2$.
-Moreover, if $k = 2$, then $n = 2$ and $A$ has only two finite critical values.
+Applying this to the case where \(K=\{\alpha_1,\alpha_2,\dots,\alpha_k\}\) is the set of all complex numbers satisfying the condition of the theorem, we obtain \be \l{x} (k-1)d + 1 \leq k\left(\frac{d-1}{n} + 1\right), \ee which implies